Rinshad/TF-ECS-Fargate/README.md

 ## Infrastructure security.
 The application hosted on ECS Fargate can be accessed only using the Application Gateway DNS name.
 The Security group attached restricts incoming connection only to port 80 (with TLS/SSL certificate can be used to make it more secure).
 The ECS Fargate and RDS are provisioned under the private subnet and can't be accessed directly from the internet.

-The ECS cluster and RDS cluster is highly available, currently provisioned in the eu-central-1a and eu-central-1b availability zone.
+The ECS and RDS clusters are highly available, currently provisioned in the eu-central-1a and eu-central-1b availability zones.
 The availability zone can be increased by modifying the az_count variable.

 ## Application deployment.